darklegal/Minecraft-Everything-Random-Mod/README.md

 # Things planned to be added
 ###### When they are added, there will be a check in the box

-- [ ] Lightmetal, Darkmetal, Daymetal and Nightmetal ingots and blocks
+- [ ] Daymetal and Nightmetal ingots and blocks
 - [ ] Randominium ore, bits, nuggets, ingots and blocks
-- [ ] Grindstone to use the Randominium
-- [ ] Dyed Quartz Blocks, Pillars and Chiseled Blocks, Concrete is very saturated and wool is in the middle, dyed quartz is the pastel
-- [ ] Nether Reactor from the early days of Minecraft PE
-- [ ] Void Bin that you can use to delete items
-- [ ] Icy Cobblestone
-- [ ] Abandoned Castles in the tundras and plains
 - [ ] Sharpened Swords

 # Things that might be added, maybe not